Newark Transit Hub

 The Newark Transit Hub is a bus terminal located in the city of Newark in New Castle County, Delaware.
 The transit hub serves DART First State buses, with service provided by five local bus routes serving New Castle County.
-In addition to DART First State buses, the Newark Transit Hub also serves Cecil Transit buses providing service to Elkton, Maryland along with UNICITY buses that serve as a community circulator around Newark.
+In addition to DART First State buses, the Newark Transit Hub also serves Cecil Transit buses providing service to Elkton, Maryland.
 The transit hub opened in 2008.

 Location and layout

 The Newark Transit Hub is located in the eastern part of the city of Newark in northern New Castle County, Delaware a short distance east the downtown area and the University of Delaware campus.
 The bus terminal is situated north of East Delaware Avenue, which carries eastbound Delaware Route 273, and south of East Main Street, which carries westbound Delaware Route 273.
 The Pomeroy and Newark Rail Trail passes north–south to the west of the transit hub.
 The transit hub is located on the north side of East Delaware Avenue and consists of a bus shelter with benches and trash cans on the sidewalk adjacent to the roadways serving the buses.
 The Newark Transit Hub also has bicycle racks available.
 Two roads serve the bus terminal, with northbound Pomeroy Lane running along the west side and southbound Farmer Lane running along the east side.